lordebasta/Simple-Chat-App/README.md

 # Simple-Chat-App
-A simple command-line, TCP-chat application, implemented in Python, utilizes socket programming and threading to establish a server, allowing multiple clients to join and send message to each other.
+This is a simple chat application using python.
+This project utilizes socket programming and threading.
+A server is set up, allowing multiple clients to establish a connection to a server and the server broadcast the messages that clients send to each other.
+This project also has an logging and command-execution features.
+Clients can run specific commands such as number of online users or clearing the chat.
+And, All the messages ,that are sent by clients, are logged by the server in a server.log file.